bzitkovic/flask-players-api/README.md

 To use the API you first need to register with username and password

 ## POST /login
-For using the API you first need to login, if you don't have an account you need to register first.
-After you logged in, you get a JWS token for authentication which need to be in a header of every call as 'x-access-tokens'
+For using the API you first need to log in, if you don't have an account you need to register first.
+After you logged in, you get a JWS token for authentication which needs to be in a header of every call as 'x-access-tokens'

 JSON object returned:
 ```json